dlstreamer/pipeline-server/docs/changing_object_detection_models.md

 Creating empty json file for <model-name> to allow model to load in VA-Serving Do not specify model-proc in pipeline that utilizes this model
 ```
-We'll need to know this in the [Create Pipeline Definition](#Create-Pipeline-Definition) section.
+We'll need to know this in the [Update/Create Pipeline Definition](#3-update-pipeline-definition-file-to-use-new-model) section.
 For this example a model-proc file is available from OMZ.
 The model will now be in tools/models folder
 ```
 tools/models
 └── object_detection
-    └── 2
+    └── 3
         ├── FP16
         │   ├── yolo-v3-tf.bin
         │   ├── yolo-v3-tf.mapping